ulrichSchreiner/ansible-docker/README.md

 ## Ansible Configuration

 When using the `ansible` script you can create an environment variable `ANSIBLE_CONFIG_DIR` which should point to a directory with your global ansible configurations.
 This directory will be mounted in the container at path `/etc/ansible` so you can use it for lookups or other configurations.

 To be flexible you can set
 ```
 export ANSIBLE_CONFIG_DIR=$HOME/Dropbox/ansible
 ```

 and now you can run your playbooks on every computer where you have your dropbox connected.

+## Mitogen
+This image uses [Mitogen](http://mitogen.readthedocs.io/en/stable/ansible.html) to speedup playbooks.
+If you encounter problems with it, you should create an `ansible.cfg` file in your playbook folder or in your `ANSIBLE_CONFIG_DIR` folder and unset mitogen.